Customize Your Path

 • Reasonable: Necessary for the scope of work with no unnecessary add-ons, and the price is realistic and sensible

-If a cost is non-compliant with AAR conditions, the ledger will need to be adjusted to remove this charge from the sponsored account.
-This is most often done via a JV or cost transfer.
-Federally sponsored projects should follow the procedures in GAP 200.150, Cost Transfers on Federally Sponsored Projects.
+If during the regular review (see Monthly financial reconciliation below) of financial activity on a sponsored project a cost is determined to be non-compliant with AAR conditions, the ledger will need to be promptly adjusted to remove this charge from the sponsored account.
+Federally sponsored projects should follow the procedures in GAP 200.150, Cost Transfers on Federally Sponsored Projects, and should have all ineligible costs transferred from the project within 3 fiscal periods of the initial posting date.

 There should be a discussion with the appropriate business manager or lead research administrator to determine if a transaction should be moved to a discretionary code or other code.
 It is also important to communicate with the research team about any unallowable charges and create a plan to mitigate further unallowable spending.
 In some instances adjustments may need to be made to the budget.